 Hindered by hospital doctors and nurses, not helped

-It wasn’t until months after my baby was born that I realized the hospital had not saved me but had hindered me.
-It wasn’t until months after my baby was born that I realized I had no one to blame for myself.
-I had not educated myself to have an empowered, gentle, fun childbirth.
-I had read the mainstream books and watched the mainstream TV shows.
+It wasn’t until months after my baby was born that I realized the hospital had not saved me.
+Actually, being in the hospital had hindered my birth.
+Took me months after my baby was born, too, to realize that I had no one to blame but myself.
+I’d not educated myself to have an empowered, gentle, fun childbirth.
+My biggest mistakes was reading mainstream books and watching mainstream TV shows.

 I had believed that planned home birth—and all birth—was dangerous, that women were weak, that my life was at stake if I didn’t follow our culture’s rules and have my baby in the hospital.

-Instead of seeking out experienced moms who had positive, exciting, gentle births, I had allowed myself to be duped by health care practitioners and our culture’s fallacies.
+Instead of seeking out experienced moms who had positive, exciting, gentle births, I’d allowed conventional health care practitioners and our culture’s fallacies to dupe me.

 I made that mistake once.
 But I never made it again.

-We have four healthy, smart, energetic, exasperating children.
+My husband and I have four healthy, smart, energetic, exasperating children.
 We had our firstborn in the hospital.
-We had our next three in our home.
+But our next three were born in our home.

 If you follow the endless internet debates about home birth you probably read some of the news stories that said that having a home birth is like driving in a car without a seatbelt.
 The pundits spreading those myths have their own biases.